 3900 King Street Alexandria VA 22302 (703)671-8557 firstname.lastname@example.org

-Þ (New!)
-Text your Lenten offering.
+FUMC New E-Giving WebsiteHow to Text Your Offering.
 Simply type the amount of your offering, followed by a space and then the word “Lent” to the following number on your mobile device: (703) 454-8702.
 After hitting send, follow the one-time links and instructions for entering your payment information to complete your donation (NOTE: Only debit or credit cards are accepted).

-NOTE TO CURRENT E-GIVING PARTICIPANTS: In order to prevent your recurring contribution being withdrawn twice, before signing up on the new E-giving website it is highly encouraged that you log in at the old e-giving site and either delete/cancel your account or reduce your recurring contribution down to zero.
+NOTE TO E-GIVING PARTICIPANTS FROM EARLY 2018 and BEFORE: In order to prevent your recurring contribution being withdrawn twice, before signing up on the new E-giving website it is highly encouraged that you log in at the old e-giving site and either delete/cancel your account or reduce your recurring contribution down to zero.

 Just as there are many ways you can be a part of sharing God’s love in our community and around the globe through our ministries at FUMC, there are many ways you can provide your financial support in order to make those ministries possible.